 Director – Mr Stephen Corporal

 Stephen is an Eastern Arrernte man (on his mother’s side) who was born in Townsville and has lived in the southeast Queensland area for many years.
-He was involved in counselling and welfare work in the Brisbane Aboriginal and Torres Strait Islander community for more than 10 years before completing his Bachelor of Social Work and Bachelor of Arts (Psychology) degrees at UQ in 2003.
-During this time he was announced the 2003 SBS Valedictorian for his work with students at the University as President of the Social Work Students Association (SWSA).
+He was involved in counselling and welfare work in the Brisbane Aboriginal and Torres Strait Islander community for more than 10 years, before completing his Bachelor of Social Work and Bachelor of Arts (Psychology) degrees at UQ in 2003.

 Director – Mr Clinton Schultz